-Balance transfer is a great way to clear off your debts.
-There’s a wide range of credit cards available that offers 0% interest over several years.
-These cards help you to save huge amount of money if you pay the whole sum during the interest free period only.
+Balance Transfer refers to the process of transferring the outstanding dues from one credit card to another.
+There are many credit cards available that offer 0% interest on balance transfer over several years.
+These cards help you to save a huge amount of money if you pay the whole sum during the interest-free period only.
 The credit card balance transfer process is prompt and can be completed in a short span of time.

 Things to know before switching to a new credit card